EthanDenny/resume/index.md

 #### MUN Computer Science Society, Mar 2023 - Present

 - Became President in June 2023 after serving as a Representative-At-Large.
+- Responsible for managing the society and its finances, moderating its online communities, and planning events.
+Currently working to update the constitution to make it easier for passionate students to participate in governing the society, and to explore new ways to engage students, especially those in their first and second year.
 - Helped organize the inaugural [textjam](https://textjam.github.io/winter2023/), an event about creating games or other interactive experiences using text-based I/O.
-Focused on planning events for the fall, updating the old constitution to make it easier for passionate students to participate in governing the society, and exploring new ways to engage students, especially those in their first and second year.

 ### **Software Team Member**
 #### Eastern Edge Robotics, Jan 2023 - Apr 2023

 - Worked on a team building underwater ROV control software for the 2023 MATE ROV World Championship.
 - Rewrote a complicated C++ Qt component in Python, saving the team many hours, as our only other alternative was to create it from scratch.
-- Developed, proposed, and implemented a new way of structuring the main GUI which was more modular and more efficient, making it much easier to work concurrently on the UI.
+- Developed, proposed, and implemented a new way of structuring the main GUI which was more modular and more efficient, making it much easier to work concurrently.

 ### **First Year Representative**
 #### MUN Students' Union, Jan 2022 - Apr 2022